rajanbriana24/E-commerce-recommendation-system/README.md

    - `calculate_cohort_retention`: Calculates cohort retention rates and behavior patterns over time.
 Business Perspective: Helps identify successful user acquisition strategies and assess the effectiveness of retention efforts.

 6. **Recommendation System**:
    - `RecommendationSystem`: Implements a recommendation system using collaborative filtering techniques.
 Methods include fitting the model, making predictions, and recommending top items for users.
+The recommendation system takes user-item-rating data in the form of a DataFrame `df` and converts it into a user-item matrix.
+Each row of the matrix represents a user, each column represents an item, and the cells contain the corresponding ratings.
+Using the user-item matrix, the system computes the similarity between users based on their rating patterns.
+It calculates the cosine similarity between user vectors, where higher cosine similarity indicates greater similarity in rating patterns between users.
+To make recommendations for a given user, the system predicts the ratings that the user would give to all items.
+It achieves this by taking a weighted sum of the ratings given by similar users, where the weights are determined by the cosine similarity scores.
+Based on the predicted ratings, the system recommends the top-N items with the highest predicted ratings to the user.
 Business Perspective: Provides personalized product recommendations based on user-item interactions, enhancing the overall shopping experience and driving customer engagement.

 ## Running the Project